limetext/lime/.github/ISSUE_TEMPLATE.md

-> Insert your issue body here...
+> Replace me with your issue!

 ##### Disclaimer: